hashicorp/terraform-provider-google/website/docs/r/compute_region_backend_service.html.markdown

   Span of time that's a fraction of a second at nanosecond resolution.
 Durations less than one second are represented with a 0 `seconds` field and a positive `nanos` field.
 Must be from 0 to 999,999,999 inclusive.

+<a name="nested_connection_tracking_policy"></a>The `connection_tracking_policy` block supports:

+* `idle_timeout_sec` -
+  (Optional)
+  Specifies how long to keep a Connection Tracking entry while there is no matching traffic (in seconds).
+  For L4 ILB the minimum(default) is 10 minutes and maximum is 16 hours.
+  For NLB the minimum(default) is 60 seconds and the maximum is 16 hours.

+* `tracking_mode` -
+  (Optional)
+  Specifies the key used for connection tracking.
+There are two options:
+  `PER_CONNECTION`: The Connection Tracking is performed as per the Connection Key (default Hash Method) for the specific protocol.
+  `PER_SESSION`: The Connection Tracking is performed as per the configured Session Affinity.
+It matches the configured Session Affinity.
+  Default value is `PER_CONNECTION`.
+  Possible values are `PER_CONNECTION` and `PER_SESSION`.

+* `connection_persistence_on_unhealthy_backends` -
+  (Optional)
+  Specifies connection persistence when backends are unhealthy.
+  If set to `DEFAULT_FOR_PROTOCOL`, the existing connections persist on unhealthy backends only for connection-oriented protocols (TCP and SCTP) and only if the Tracking Mode is PER_CONNECTION (default tracking mode) or the Session Affinity is configured for 5-tuple.
+They do not persist for UDP.
+  If set to `NEVER_PERSIST`, after a backend becomes unhealthy, the existing connections on the unhealthy backend are never persisted on the unhealthy backend.
+They are always diverted to newly selected healthy backends (unless all backends are unhealthy).
+  If set to `ALWAYS_PERSIST`, existing connections always persist on unhealthy backends regardless of protocol and session affinity.
+It is generally not recommended to use this mode overriding the default.
+  Default value is `DEFAULT_FOR_PROTOCOL`.
+  Possible values are `DEFAULT_FOR_PROTOCOL`, `NEVER_PERSIST`, and `ALWAYS_PERSIST`.

 <a name="nested_log_config"></a>The `log_config` block supports: